infinum/eightshift-docs/website/docs/basics/architecture-concepts.md

 Your project might contain a different set of namespaces and classes in the `src` folder, depending on what you've included using wp boilerplate commands.
 By default, your project will include the `Blocks`, `Config`, `Enqueue`, `Main`, `Manifest` and `Menu` namespaces.
 You can include classes from Eightshift Libs to provide additional functionality manually or using wp boilerplate.

-This chapter also doesn't cover all of the namespaces and classes in Eightshift Libs, or their use.
+This chapter also doesn't cover all the namespaces and classes in Eightshift Libs, or their use.
 Check out the source code documentation for all available namespaces and classes.

 - src
 	- Blocks